How to Raise Funds for a New Nonprofit Organization

-In general they take longer to secure.
-The review and approval process may be slow, and many government agencies have one annual deadline.
+In general, they take longer to secure.
+The review and approval process may be slow, and many government agencies have only one annual deadline.

 They often require grantees to comply with rules and regulations regarding permits, board policies, hiring practices, and financial reporting.
 Although their rules may be good rules, when you’re just starting out, your organization may still be working out its systems and policies.

 They sometimes require their funded organizations to spend money upfront and then submit invoices in order to be reimbursed for an agreed-upon amount of money.
-If you have few sources of income, you may not have available funds for this upfront spending.
+If you have few sources of income, you may not have any funds available for this upfront spending.

 If your organization is applying to the federal government, you must first register with Grants.gov.
-This registration ordinarily takes three to five days, but it is a good idea to plan on two weeks for completing it in case questions arise about your organization.
+This registration ordinarily takes three to five days, but to be safe, plan on two weeks for completing it in case questions arise about your organization.